micocandff/movieapp/README.md

     ```bash
     cp .env.example .env

-**Update the .env file with your database credentials and other necessary configuration.
-If you're using     Laragon, your .env file might look like this:**
+Update the .env file with your database credentials and other necessary configuration.
+If you're using     Laragon, your .env file might look like this:

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1
     DB_PORT=3306
-    DB_DATABASE=laravel
+    DB_DATABASE=movie_db
     DB_USERNAME=root
     DB_PASSWORD=